 What will the council do with the money raised from the PCNs?

 The money from PCNs is legally ring-fenced for use in transportation only.
-While the council is yet to determine how this funding will be spent, the money can be used make improvements to the borough's road network.
+The money can be used make improvements to the borough's road network.

 How can I appeal my PCN?